deprecate/hub.me/README.md

 	<html class="blue">

-For now you have three choices to customize it.
+For now you have 3 choices to customize it:

 * blue (default)
 * gray